Distance: 27 miles

 This is a fantastic loop hike that includes some highlights of the Pecos Wilderness including a short stretch on the Santa Barbara Divide, Pecos Falls, Beatty’s Cabin and views of the high peaks of the southern Sangre de Cristo.

-From Iron Gate, the wide, well-marked Hamilton Mesa Trail – Trail #249 switchbacks gentle onto the ridge of Hamilton Mesa.
-After 1 mile, the trail forks.
-Trail #249 goes left, but the Mora Flats Trail – Trail #250 goes right.
-Either works, but for whatever reason, I chose to follow Trail #250 down to the Rio Mora.
+From Iron Gate, the wide, well-marked Hamilton Mesa Trail – Trail #249 switchbacks gently onto the ridge of Hamilton Mesa.
+After about 1/2 mile, you’ll reach a junction.
+Go left.
+In another 1/2 mile, the trail forks again.
+The Hamilton Mesa Trail goes left, but the Mora Flats Trail – Trail #250 goes right.
+Either works, but for whatever reason, I chose to follow the Mora Flats Trail down to the Rio Mora.

 This section of trail starts in pretty aspen forest and slowly winds its way downhill to the small stream at the bottom of the valley.
 It is well-marked and easy to follow.

 There’s a nice campsite where the trail hits the river at a junction with the Los Esteros Trail – Trail #226.
 Stay left on the west side of the river, following it upstream along the wide flat valley.

 After .5 miles, the trail forks again.
 Follow the Rio Valdez Trail – Trail #224 to the left.
 This canyon quickly closes in with dense vegetation growing closely in bottom of the narrow canyon.
 In this section, there were a number of downed trees that made the stream crossings slightly tricky.

 After about a mile, the canyon begins to open up again and a half mile after that there’s a junction with the Bob Grounds Trail – Trail #270.